TechRetreat/learnathon/mobile/ios/Scavenger.md

   - **Data Source methods**
     - Make another extension to `MenuViewController`, this time declaring that you implement `UITableViewDataSource`
     ```swift
-    func numberOfSectionsInTableView(tableView: UITableView) -> Int {
-      return 1 // we will only have 1 section in this table.
-    }

     // Since we only have one section, we can just return how many rows we want
     func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
       return 1 // TODO: return the number of menu items.
 Display 1 for now so we can see the table view